trainingmodule in Avalanche is designed with modularity in mind. Its main goals are to:

 strategyas an argument, so they can access and modify the strategy's state.

 before/after) at the appropriate points.
 For example,

 after_trainingbefore and after the training loops, respectively.
 The easiest way to avoid mistakes is to start from the template's method that you want to override and modify it to your own needs without removing the callbacks handling.

 evaluationtutorial) uses the strategy callbacks.

-BaseStrategyprovides the global state of the loop in the strategy's attributes, which you can safely use when you override a method.
-As an example, the
+SupervisedTemplate, for continual supervised strategies, provides the global state of the loop in the strategy's attributes, which you can safely use when you override a method.
+For instance, the

 Cumulativestrategy trains a model continually on the union of all the experiences encountered so far.
 To achieve this, the cumulative strategy overrides

 adapt_train_datasetand updates `self.adapted_dataset' by concatenating all the previous experiences with the current one.